This Week at Glade Church

 Radical Conversations [RadCon] Meets Saturdays at 11:00 AM

-Beginning in April, Radical Conversations [RadCon] will begin a series of explorations on the topic “Resistance as Public Theology in the United States”.
+Radical Conversations [RadCon] continues a series of explorations on the topic “Resistance as Public Theology in the United States”.
 We will explore the role of religion as resistance in movements such as the American Revolution, Abolitionist Movement, Women’s Suffrage, Civil Rights, and Vietnam plus others.

 RadCon is an ecumenical group that meets on Saturday mornings from 11:00 am to 12:30 pm (or as long as people want to stay and discuss!).
 We meet in the “Red Room” at Glade Church.
 This is an “open forum” rather than a classroom-like lecture and all points-of-view are accepted in an atmosphere of civility.